crusaderky/xarray_extras/doc/index.rst

    api/cumulatives
    api/interpolate
    api/numba_extras
-   api/recursive_diff
    api/sort
    api/stack
-   api/testing
-   bin/ncdiff

 Credits
 -------
-- :doc:`api/recursive_diff`, :func:`~xarray_extras.testing.recursive_eq`,
-  :func:`~xarray_extras.stack.proper_unstack` and :doc:`bin/ncdiff` were
-  originally developed by Legal & General and released to the open source community in 2018.
+- :func:`~xarray_extras.stack.proper_unstack` was originally developed by
+  Legal & General and released to the open source community in 2018.
 - All boilerplate is from
   `python_project_template <https://github.com/crusaderky/python_project_template>`_,
   which in turn is from `xarray <http://xarray.pydata.org/>`_.